xieguigang/voyager-1/README.md

 ![](docs/scripting.PNG)

-then the demo script will output an gray style image that decoded from the wav data and looks like:
+then the demo script should output an grayscale image that decoded from the wav data and looks like:

 ![](docs/circle.png)

+at last you could fine tuning the result image output in photoshop to make it more clarity.